openseattle/openseattle.github.io/_posts/2021-10-18-open-seattle-monthly-meetup.md

 7:40-8:00: Q&A and Open Discussion

-*Ping the #general channel in our Open Seattle Slack group (link below), or email the organizers on Meetup if you would like to add a discussion topic to the agenda.
-However, you don't need to be on the agenda to talk.
+*Ping the #general channel in our Open Seattle Slack group (link below), or message current lead organizers Adrian, Jannie, or Robin.
+You don't need to be on the agenda to talk.
 We always leave open time for members to discuss projects/events.

 HOW TO CONNECT:
 We plan things, ask/answer questions, and discuss projects using Slack.